 Repair strategy and buying materials

 Start by removing, if possible, the entire sash containing the broken or fogged-up insulating glass (see “Removing Window Sashes”).
 Take it to a window repair specialist at a glass shop.
-Look under “Windows” or “Windows, Repair” in the Yellow Pages, and call first.
+Look under “Windows” or “Windows, Repair” online or in the Yellow Pages, and call first.

 The specialist will measure the size and thickness of the glass panel, help you identify the manufacturer and determine if a fogged-up window is still under warranty (see “Window warranties”).
 Some special kinds of glass like low-E and gas-filled units must be special-ordered.